…Hoh boy, here we go.

 When the cast reaches the surface, everyone but Ariel is scared away when Eric arrives, but Ariel is able to win his trust by giving him back his pendant.
-And then… we just sit and watch The Little Mermaid go by, abridged.
+And then… we just sit and watch The Little Mermaid go by, abridged, but only so much.
 And it just keeps going.
 If you’re new here, or even if you’re like me and have played the game before with a less than perfect memory, you’re probably thinking: “And now we’ll cut to a song.
 A song now.
 A song riiiiiiight……… now.”
 But it never comes.
 If you’re a KH2 veteran and also like me, you probably remember: “Wait, isn’t ‘Ursula’s Revenge’ the song that plays near the end of Atlantica?”
 And the sad answer is… yup.
-I hate to advocate for additional content in a minigame that I hate, but Atlantica was screaming for “Kiss the Girl” just to break up the pacing.
+I hate to advocate for additional content in a minigame that I despise, but Atlantica was screaming for “Kiss the Girl” just to break up the pacing.
 In fact, the “Kiss the Girl” sequence is here in brief, without the music!
 This sequence goes on so long you get a rest break.

 …Actually, I take that last complaint back.
 I’ll even turn it into a compliment!
 Cinematic video games need more rest breaks.
 Metal Gear?
 Xenosaga?
 Are you listening?
 Through your time holes to the future?

 Since so much is going on, let’s just reduce the plot of the film and game to their perfectly identical brass tacks: Ariel has lost her voice, but has fallen in love with Eric.
-Ursula and her eels keep messing things up, and finally Ursula interrupts directly by transforming into “Vanessa” and charming Eric with Ariel’s voice.
-(Human Ursula’s model is probably the most effort the devs have put into such a small spot of time, as she’s only on screen for a few seconds.
+Ursula and her eels keep messing things up, and finally Ursula interrupts directly by transforming into “Vanessa” and charming Eric with Ariel’s voice. (“Vanessa’s” model is probably the most effort the devs have put into such a small spot of time, as she’s only on screen for a few seconds.
 Good effort for what that’s worth – it’s like the KH2 equivalent of those blink-and-you’ll miss them Agrabah NPCs in KH1.)

 Sora decides that that’s the line and fires a laser beam at the shell holding Ariel’s voice!
 This doesn’t bother some fans but it drives me up the wall.
 Atlantica has already shown a total disrespect for the rest of Kingdom Hearts, so having Sora firing lasers isn’t exactly unbelievable coming from it.
-I can only rationalize this by saying he “unlocked” the shell but I’m not sure how reasonable that is.
+I can only rationalize this by saying he “unlocked” the shell but I’m not sure how believable that is.
 If not that, and if Sora really can fire lasers whenever he pleases: why didn’t he fire lasers in any other number of places?
 It would be as if Riku started to fly.
 We’ve seen him run on walls, jump high, but what if he just started to fly… once and then never again, because it was convenient to the plot?
 Now imagine that in every other instance where Riku could have benefited from flying, the game just has no explanation for why he doesn’t.
 It’s the Silver Age Superman problem: Superman has too many powers and you eventually have trouble explaining why he doesn’t use them in a situation that’s tailor-made for those powers.
 The only reason I’m going to shut up about it is so Atlantica will go away.

 Ursula transforms back into her regular self, but grabs Eric and runs into the sea as the sun sets.
-Again, we return to the basic structure of the film: Ursula convinces Triton to sign over his life instead of his daughter’s, and in return he’s transformed into a polyp, of whatever those black things Ursula keeps imprisoned are supposed to be.
+Again, we return to the basic structure of the film: Ursula convinces Triton to sign over his life instead of his daughter’s, and in return he’s transformed into a polyp, or whatever those black things Ursula keeps imprisoned are supposed to be.
 All while Sora does nothing.
 Nothing.
 No “Flotsam and Jetsam cut him off,” no… anything!
 Eric free-dives to the bottom of the sea with no tank or weights besides a harpoon, while Sora sits around eating wet Cheetos.
 DO SOMETHING YOU NINNY.

 I do have to touch on the lyrics a little.
 At one point, Ursula calls Flotsam and Jetsam to her side, and they leave Sora to do so, even though they had very nearly killed him.
 And when they get to Ursula, she orders them… to kill Sora.
 Guess you should have been paying a little more attention to the fight, huh Ursula?